Hey marshmallow!! If you go fishing and your fishing rod has no hook, how many fish do you predict you’ll catch?

 But it’s all about breaking even.
 If you spend $50 a day and never see it come back, you’ll go out of business fast.

 That’s it for the theory of direct marketing.
-The next tutorial is on media buying, where we explore how to do it for real.
+The next tutorial is on preparing to build your list, where we explore how to do it for real.